Jesus, the King of Kings and creator of the universe had an animal feeding trough for his first crib.

 God is present and at work in the ordinary and his presence will transform the lives of the people who he lives within.

-Does your life have room for Jesus?
+Do you have room in your life for Jesus?

 This is a part of a series of short thoughts for advent to help us to consider the events surrounding the birth of Jesus as we prepare ourselves for Christmas.
 You can look at the other advent reflections by clicking here.